In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Buffalo chicken flatbreads with celery-carrot salad and ranch dressing

 Soy-Free, Spicy, No Added Sugar, <600 Calories, Protein Plus

-When you’re craving takeout but don’t want to wait, Chef Kate comes to the rescue.
-Her speedy Buffalo flatbreads feature your choice of protein tossed with Frank’s fiery hot sauce, baked atop crispy lavash.
+When you’re craving takeout but don’t want to wait, we come to the rescue.
+Our speedy Buffalo flatbreads feature your choice of protein tossed with Frank’s fiery hot sauce, baked atop crispy lavash.

 In your bag

 - 2 tablespoons Frank’s RedHot cayenne pepper sauce

 - Sunbasket ranch dressing (Greek yogurt - mayo - garlic - Dijon mustard - kosher salt - black pepper - dried dill)